ioccc-src/winner/2006/sloane/README.md

 work with clang which is stricter on the type of args to main().
 Curiously although clang requires the types of args to be strictly correct it allows for only one arg which he made it as the second arg was not used and this allows for a closer match to the original format of the entry.
+He also made sure that the Makefile links in `libm` as not all systems do this by default.
+Since the author suggested that the lack of certain `#include`s might break the program in some systems he added `-include ...` to the Makefile as well.
 Thank you Cody for your assistance!